OctopusDeploy/docs/docs/shared-content/octopus-cloud/octopus-cloud-storage-limits.include.md

-- Free cloud instances:
-    - Storing packages is limited to `20GB`.
+- Maximum File Storage for artifacts, task logs, packages and package cache is limited to `1 TB`.
-    - Release [retention policies](/docs/administration/retention-policies/index.md) can be configured up to a **maximum** of 30 days.
-- Paid cloud instances:
-    - Storing packages is limited to `1TB`.
+- Maximum Database Size for configuration data (e.g. projects, deployment processes and inline scripts) is limited to `1 TB`.
+- Maximum size for any single package is `5 GB`.
-    - Release [retention policies](/docs/administration/retention-policies/index.md) are *defaulted* to 30 days, but this figure can be changed as required.
+- [Retention policies](/docs/administration/retention-policies/index.md) are *defaulted* to 30 days, but this figure can be changed as required.